crmathieu/Turbix/readme.md

         - Drawing borders is not allowed
         - Pushing or popping this window is not allowed

-  Because initializing windows mode implicitly creates the default window, it is already visible and doesn't need to be pushed.
+  Because initializing Windows mode implicitly creates the default window, it is already visible and doesn't need to be pushed.

   If the standard screen is needed, the "m_initStdscrPTR" function will